Addressing Call Light Responsiveness

 Responsiveness could also influence answers on other questions, including:

-If you have lower staff-responsiveness scores on HCAHPS than your goal, start with a thorough audit of your hospital units to help identify the root causes and contributing factors.
-Get staff on board with the effort by communicating your intent to understand the challenges they face and your commitment to help.
+If your staff-responsiveness scores on HCAHPS are lower than your goal, start with a thorough audit of your hospital units to help identify the root causes and contributing factors.
+Get staff on board with the effort by communicating your intent to understand their challenges and your commitment to help.
 Adopt an attitude of discovery rather than blame.

 Possible root causes include: